TingRubato/quiet-cool/README.md

 - **Response**: `200 OK` - fan speed adjusted.

 <!-- FUTURE WORK -->
 ## Future Work

 - [ ] Remodel the noise level calculation to include more factors by diving deeper into the specifics of the fan module.
-- [⏳] Research on the possiblity of using different fan speed control Mode.
-E.g. quiet mode, performance mode, responsive mode etc.
+- [⏳] Research on the possiblity of using different fan speed control modes.
+E.g. quiet mode, performance mode, responsive mode, etc.
 - [ ] Start the frontend user interface development to allow user to modify settings and add some observability to the user interface.
-(I just kick started node.js courses and let's see how long will it take.)
+(I just kick started node.js courses and let's see how long it will take.)
 - [ ] Support more Machines.

 <!-- KNOWN ISSUES -->